Skip to main content Skip to navigation

 Adjustment

-Some times referred to as 'rest breaks', stop-the-clock breaks give the student an opportunity to take a break from their exam without losing any of their writing time allocations.
+Some times referred to as 'rest breaks', stop-the-clock breaks give the student an opportunity to take a break from their exam without losing any of their writing time allocation.

-Usually, stop-the-clock breaks of five minutes or ten minutes per hour are recommended.
+Usually, rest breaks a for ten minutes per hour (although exceptions may apply).
 If a student has a three hour exam and a recommendation for 10 minutes per hour stop-the-clock break is made, they will be able to break for up to 30 minutes during that three hour exam.
 The elapsed time of the exam could therefore potentially be 3.5 hours.

 Stop-the-clock breaks are flexible.
 A student may use none or only part of their time allowance.
 They may also use it flexibly across the time of the exam.
 For example, where a student has stop-the-clock breaks of 10 minutes per hour in a three hour exam they could take a 15 minute break after the first hour and a 15 minute break after the second hour.